top of page

 What is Telehealth in Speech Therapy?

 Speech pathologists create a personalised therapy plan, providing guidance and support to improve speech sound production, language use, reading and writing skills, and social communication.
 They also educate families and caregivers, equipping them with strategies to reinforce progress in daily life.
-This innovative blend of technology and human touch makes speech therapy more accessible, engaging, and effective.

 Below are some of the services we have to offer you.
 If you have an enquiry about our services, click 'here.'